oliverhaas/django-components/docs/examples/form_grid/README.md

 - **`prepend`**: Content in this slot will be placed at the beginning of the form, before the main fields.
 - **`append`**: Content in this slot will be placed at the end of the form, after the main fields.
 This is a good place for submit buttons.

-### `FormLabel` component
+### `FormGridLabel` component

-When `Form` component automatically generates labels for fields, it uses the `FormLabel` component.
+When `FormGrid` component automatically generates labels for fields, it uses the `FormGridLabel` component.

-When you need a custom label for a field, you can use the `FormLabel` component explicitly in `label:<field_name>` slots.
+When you need a custom label for a field, you can use the `FormGridLabel` component explicitly in `label:<field_name>` slots.

-The `FormLabel` component accepts the following arguments:
+The `FormGridLabel` component accepts the following arguments:

 - **`field_name`** (required): The name of the field that this label is for.
 This will be used as the `for` attribute of the label.
 - **`title`** (optional): Custom text for the label.
 If not provided, the component will automatically generate a title from the `field_name` by replacing underscores and hyphens with spaces and applying title case.